Braden Birch

-Braden Birch (born September 25, 1989) is a Canadian ice hockey defenceman.
-His is currently playing with HIFK in the Finnish Liiga.
+Braden Birch (born September 25, 1989) is a Canadian retired ice hockey defenceman who last played in the East Coast Hockey League.
 Birch was selected by the Chicago Blackhawks in the 6th round (179th overall) of the 2008 NHL Entry Draft.

 Birch made his Liiga debut playing with HIFK during the 2013–14 Liiga season.

+Birch is currently the director of hockey operations and salary cap management for the Florida Panthers.
+He won his first Stanley Cup championship as an executive with the Panthers in 2024.